learn-academy-2021-charlie/week-5-assessment-Jatded1d9l7/rails-questions.md

 The namining convention for generating a rails model is uppercase and singular.

 8. What is the schema file in a Rails application?
 Can you modify the schema directly?
 Why or why not?
-You cannot modify the schema directlty.
-The schema is the "shape" of the database".
-It is a snapshot of your database.
+The scema file in rails cannot be manipulated.
+The schema is the "shape" of the database" that cannot be altered.

 9. What is the Rails console?
 The rails console is the command line program for itneractig with rails applications.